Naereen/slides/2018_10__Looking_for_and_organizing_your_bibliographic_references__GouTP_at_CentraleSupelec/slides.md

 2. Google / DuckDuckGo / your favorite search engine
 3. The author's website! *Or directly ask them!*
 4. arXiv search page (it's brand new and works perfectly well!),
-5. or HAL search page
+5. or HAL search page, or arXiv-sanity
 6. IEEEXplore : CentraleSupélec pays the license!
    [`ieeexplore-ieee-org.bibliopam.supelec.fr`](https://ieeexplore-ieee-org.bibliopam.supelec.fr)
 6. Some hacky websites (use at your own risk),